snarfed/bridgy-fed/docs/index.rst

 Development
 -----------

+Development reference docs are at `bridgy-fed.readthedocs.io <https://bridgy-fed.readthedocs.io/>`__.
 Pull requests are welcome!
 Feel free to `ping me in
 #indieweb-dev <https://indieweb.org/discuss>`__ with any questions.

 First, fork and clone this repo.
 Then, install the `Google Cloud